reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 We built the final image in two stages using a multi-stage build.
 The first stage extracts the dependencies and the second stage copies the extracted dependencies to the final image.

 ## Command Summary
-Here is a summary of commands which we used through out this article for quick reference.
+Here is a summary of commands which we used throughout this article for quick reference.

 Clean our environment:
 ```